It’s been too long, boys and girls, but I have real news!!

 Ronald Beckett, resident composer of The Arcady Ensemble, set Susan’s poem “The Woman beside the Lake Is Reading” to music.
 It was sung beautifully by Nicole Dubinsky – accompanied by piano, cello, flute and electronic keyboard – on Saturday October 14th as part of the “Voices of Autumn” concert in Brantford, Ontario.

-Spent this month doing the illustrations for The Discovery of Flight, my YA novel coming out in Spring 2018 from Inanna!
+Susan spent this month doing the illustrations for The Discovery of Flight, a YA novel coming out in Spring 2018 from Inanna!
 Here is a sample.